library(tidyverse)

 map(get_distinct_and_pad) |>

-Year ID NPS Field ClassLevel Status Gender BirthYear FinPL
+as.data.frame() Year ID NPS Field ClassLevel Status Gender BirthYear FinPL

 1 2012 aaapjamvmsgd 4 LifeSci Fresh Full-time Female 1988 Yes